Germany: Scholz seeks help passing last laws before election – DW – 12/04/2024

 What does Scholz still hope to achieve before the vote?

-Scholz made explicit mention of three pieces of legislation that he said would be in everyone's interest to agree on, whatever happens in the vote expected late in February.
+Scholz explicitly mentioned three pieces of legislation that he said would be in everyone's interest to agree on, whatever happens in the vote expected late in February.

 All of them, he said, would contribute to "easing the burden on citizens" financially.